BinaryIgor/Eventsql/README.md

 Limitation being that if consumer is partitioned, it must have the exact same number of partition as in the topic definition.
 It's a rather acceptable tradeoff and easy to enforce at the library level.

+## How to use it

+TODO: for now, check out benchmarks/app being an example app.